openreferral/specification/openreferral.md

   * Field value in CSV file: "Contains ""quotes"", commas and text"
 * Field values must not contain HTML tags, comments or escape sequences.
 * Remove any extra spaces between fields or field names.
-* Each line must end with a CRLF or LF linebreak character.
+* Each line must end with a CRLF or LF line break character.
 * Files should be encoded in UTF-8 to support all Unicode characters.

-## Files
+## 5.1 Files

 The following table list the files that make up the OpenReferral interchange format.